This Spring Decor DIY Dollar Tree Love Sign was such a fun project to create because I made it to match my bedroom!

-To secure the popsicle sticks together and actually create the backboard, I hot glued popsicle sticks across the back of lined up sticks.
+To secure the popsicle sticks together and actually create the backboard, I hot glued popsicle sticks across the back of the lined-up sticks.

 I used 15 popsicle sticks for my sign, and that allowed the sign to be slightly larger than the length of the wood LOVE sign.
 Then, I hot glued 6 popsicle sticks in 3 z shapes across the back.
 I realized that I needed to secure them a little more, so I did hot glue an extra popsicle stick on one of the z’s on the back.

 Flip your popsicle stick backboard and get ready to stain the wood.
 Start by spraying the wood with water.

 The water will help the wood popsicle sticks absorb the paint and really give it a stained finish rather than a painted look.